 A pharmacist is a healthcare professional specifically trained to be a medication expert.
 A large part of their role includes educating patients on the risks of medications and instructing them on how to self-administer their medications to ensure proper use.

-In any instance where a patient may need medication, a pharmacist is included on the team to ensure patients receive the correct medication, for the right medical condition, at the correct dose, and without interactions with their other medications or medical conditions.
-The pharmacist is a critical member for the safe and effective use of medications with patients, and they are a key factor in helping patients get access to affordable treatments.
+Pharmacists collaborate with a wide range of healthcare providers to ensure patients receive the correct treatments and dosages.
+As a result, in any instance where a patient may need medication, a pharmacist is included on the team to ensure patients receive the correct medication, for the right medical condition, at the correct dose, and without interactions with their other medications or medical conditions.
+This makes a pharmacist a critical member of the team to ensure the safe and effective use of medications, and is key to helping patients get access to affordable treatments.

 What Is a Pharmaceutical Scientist?

 Pharmaceutical science combines a broad range of scientific disciplines to identify drug targets in the body and design new drugs that act at those targets safely and effectively.
+Therefore, pharmaceutical scientists focus on drug discovery, studying how medications interact with the body, and developing therapies that are both safe and effective.

 Aside from inventing new treatments, pharmaceutical scientists must also consider how the drug changes within the body and how the body changes the drug.